Nydi23/PowerAppsPortal-WrapperAjaxTemplate/README.md

 1. Create new Web Template.
 2. Copy Content to Template.
 3. Call template in existing template by '{% include "Wrapper AJAX Template" %}'
-4. include in JS File *see example*
+4. include in JS File *see examples/javascript.js*

 ## Javascript Example
 ```JavaScript